Russia accuses U.S. of trying to spoil its North Korea ties with 'fake news'

-MOSCOW Russia on Thursday accused the United States of trying to spoil Moscow's ties with North Korea by levelling false allegations about the abuse of North Korean migrant workers in Russia.
+MOSCOW (Reuters) - Russia on Thursday accused the United States of trying to spoil Moscow's ties with North Korea by levelling false allegations about the abuse of North Korean migrant workers in Russia.

 Maria Zakharova, a spokeswoman for the Russian Foreign Ministry, said she was responding to U.S. State Department accusations which she said spoke of North Korean workers toiling in forced Russian labour camps.